aaronfrederick/Politician-Downfall-Prediction/README.md

         -White House staffers can be found in govtlist.txt -Senators and Members of the House will have to be scraped cleverly, address later
     - Article Scraping:
-        - Experiment with NYT article search API
+        - Use NYT article search API
         - https://developer.nytimes.com/article_search_v2.json#/Console/GET/articlesearch.json
         - For the future collection of multi-sourced data, use NEWSAPI
         - https://newsapi.org/
-        -Logic is to be as follows: for politician in current_pols_list, make a daily API call, check for keywords and sentiment
+        -Logic is to be as follows: for politician in current_pols_list, make a daily API call, collect articles for analysis
-            - 'scandal' and 'resign', for example, will be huge for filtering out the most impactful of news
-            - 1000 requests per day
     - Make a document classifier that determines right/left leaning sentiments
     - Use that classifier to assert which news sources lean which ways with a threshold
     - Train a classifier that reads documents about politicians and determines the probability of removed from the timeline

-***Automation/Maintanence:***
-    - Set up automated calls to newsapi and pass those new documents to the classifier
-    - Update classifier after every n documents added
-        - Classifier is to be recall-oriented
-    - Maintain updated list of current politicians
-        - Scrape Wikipedia periodically to maintain 'Politician Pandas' notebook dataframes

 ***Data Storage:***
     - MongoDB
-        ~ Collections of news articles sorted by sources  (NEWSAPI) ~ Collection Wikipedia pages on politicians  (WIKIPEDIA)
+        ~ Collections of news articles (NYTAPI)
-    - SQL
-        ~ Table of politician name, affiliation, elected, exited time, resigned due to scandal?, (IS STUBBORNNESS KNOWABLE?)
-(EXTRACT FROM WIKIPEDIA?)
-        ~ Table of writers, their news organization, their political sentiment, an 'impact' factor in politician removal (NEWSAPI)
+        ~ Collection Wikipedia pages on politicians  (WIKIPEDIA) ~ Table of writers, their news organization, their political sentiment, an 'impact' factor in politician removal